galiminus/referenced_malloc/README.md

 This library wrap calls to malloc to include reference counting, it can also use any preallocated memory pointer.

-Internally it use a simple hash table which hold all the reference counters, it hurts performance by a factor of 5 to 10.
+Internally it use a simple hash table which holds all the reference counters, it hurts performance by a factor of 5 to 10.

 ### API